SilvM/gpm2spotify/README.md

 Something I made in a couple of hours to celebrate Spotify's launch in India.
 The script is able to Migrate GPM library to Spotify.
 After scouring through nearly half of the internet, the seemingly reliable ways to migrate your library from GPM to Spotify either took $$$ or Credentials to the services I hold near and dear, both of which were a total no go for me anyway.
 So I quickly cooked up literally the first things I've ever written in python.
 I don't intend to maintain or update this since it has already served my purpose.
 But I wouldn't mind doing minor tweaks for a fellow music lover.

-# What do these scripts actually do ?
+# What do these scripts actually do?

 These scripts use wrappers for Spotify and GPM Web APIs to access and modify your libraries.